variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 Some acupuncturists don’t use BBTs with their fertility patients, for very understandable reasons: Usually women struggling with fertility already have months or years of micromanaging their lives and being self-proclaimed “OCD” in relation to their bodies and fertility.
 So tracking yet one more thing could create so much stress that it defeats the purpose.

 However, except in the most rare case, I’ve found that women actually come to enjoy the process once they get into the habit.
-There’s nothing they have to DO about the numbers except apart from what they’re already doing, and the peace of mind by seeing the charts improve over time, brings solace before that positive pregnancy test comes.
+There’s nothing they have to DO about the numbers apart from what they’re already doing, and the peace of mind by seeing the charts improve over time, brings solace before that positive pregnancy test comes.

 ## How to take your BBT